-Effective leadership is essential for any patient safety initiative.
+Effective leadership is essential for any improvement initiative.
 It ensures that deadlines are met, staff are motivated, and that concerns are listened to.
 According to a report by The Kings Fund, "leadership is the most influential factor in shaping organisational culture..."
 As such, we've compiled a list to tips for quality leadership:

 1. Make sure that your team are on the same page from the beginning